charlescflok/charlescflok.github.io/_pages/about.md

 Hello, I'm Lok Cheuk Fung.
 I go by Charles.

-I'm not sure if I can call myself a linguist yet (what even are the criteria, anyway?) so for now I'll just say I'm a linguistics student.
-Hopefully one day I'll feel confident enough to tell people that I am a linguist.
+I'm a linguist, but sometimes I'm not sure if I can call myself one yet (what even are the criteria, anyway?)
+Hopefully one day I can say it out loud with real confidence.
+I'm working towards that every day.

 <div style="background-color: #e6f2f7; border-radius: 6px; padding: 15px; margin: 20px 0;">

 <strong>What's new?</strong>

 * Starting from Aug 2026, I'll be a Research Masters student at the <a href="https://fass.nus.edu.sg/elts/">Department of English, Linguistics and Theatre Studies, National University of Singapore</a>.

 * My first paper is published!
 Check it out <a href="https://journals.sagepub.com/doi/10.1177/13670069251405684?__cf_chl_f_tk=Je3JD2ZHiBOg7c9O6bh63WbOnQCBEsK8cOReGBP1sG0-1782993785-1.0.1.1-UApkNu_rpjJBdzZnfs0r2aIh2LHxrehZVQcjvYDbH5E">here</a>.

 </div>